-- 1) Photo of the Columbus statue and base - 2) Letter from Mayor Jim Kenney to Public Art Director requesting the initiation of the removal of the statue - Memo from Managing Director Brian Abernathy requesting the creation of an expedited public process to ensure ample public input and discourse while at the same time adhering to the City's Home Rule Charter ("Charter") - 4) Philadelphia Police Department Affidavit of Officer Francis T. Healy, Special Advisor to Police Commissioner Outlaw, regarding the civil unrest at the statue - 5) Letter from Kathryn Ott Lovell, Commissioner of Philadelphia Parks and Recreation - 6) Letter from the City of Philadelphia's Public Art Advisory Committee - 7) Letter from Nikil Saval, candidate for Pennsylvania State Senate - 8) Summary of public input process undertaken by the City as of 7/14/20 - 9) Plan of guidance for statue removal, provided by a qualified sculpture conservator - 10) News outlet coverage of violence and clashes between opposing groups that have recently occurred at Marconi Plaza because of the Columbus statue.
+- 1) Photo of the Columbus statue and base - 2) Building Permit Application - 3) Letter from Mayor Jim Kenney to Public Art Director requesting the initiation of the removal of the statue - 4) Memo from Managing Director Brian Abernathy requesting the creation of an expedited public process to ensure ample public input and discourse while at the same time adhering to the City's Home Rule Charter ("Charter") - 5) Philadelphia Police Department Affidavit of Officer Francis T. Healy, Special Advisor to Police Commissioner Outlaw, regarding the civil unrest at the statue - 6) Letter from the City of Philadelphia's Public Art Advisory Committee - 7) Letter from Kathryn Ott Lovell, Commissioner of Philadelphia Parks and Recreation - 8) Letter from Nikil Saval, candidate for Pennsylvania State Senate - 9) Summary of public input process undertaken by the City as of 7/14/20 - 10) Plan of guidance for statue removal, provided by a qualified sculpture conservator - 11) News outlet coverage of violence and clashes between opposing groups that have recently occurred at Marconi Plaza because of the Columbus statue.